 We mentioned that CBT is one possible way to work on recovering from an eating disorder.
 CBT is also one of the most well-studied therapies when it comes to its effectiveness online.
 HuffPost recently ran an article about the strengths of online therapy and cited some of the studies that state that CBT works just as well online as it does face to face.

-Online therapy can sometimes help people feel more comfortable as well, because you can do your sessions inside a familiar space, such as your home, as long as you have a secure internet connection.
+Online therapy can sometimes help people feel more comfortable because you can do your sessions inside a tight space, such as your home, as long as you have a secure internet connection.
 In addition, online therapy is often less expensive than traditional therapy.

 Here are some reviews by recent users with similar issues of their BetterHelp counselors: